1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 Team 3 selected Jonathan Taylor.
 ```

 When the simulating team is drafting, the program will run as many Monte Carlo simulations of the draft as it can within its specified time period (which defaults to 30 seconds).
-Then, it will report the average amount of points the simulating team is expected to gain, given the drafting of the best player at each position, exluding kickers and defenses until round 7.
+Then, it will report the average amount of points the simulating team is expected to gain, given the drafting of the best player at each position, excluding kickers and defenses until round 7.

 ```console
 ROUND 2, PICK 14